Most people who do this work started with a theory. I started with a scar.

 Harvard Medical School executive education in the neuroscience of leadership.
 NLP Master Practitioner.
 Clinical hypnotherapy certification through HMI.
 Paul Ekman Group METT Advanced for reading micro-expressions.
 NCI behavioral profiling.
 Twenty years in martial arts across Aikido, Shotokan Karate, and Brazilian Jiu-Jitsu.

-Most people see that list and read it as a resume.
-I read it as a map.
-Each one of those disciplines is a different access point to the nervous system.
+Each one of those disciplines is a different access point to your nervous system.
 The neuroscience tells you what's happening underneath.
 NLP gives you the language layer.
 Hypnotherapy works below the language layer.
 Micro-expressions and behavioral profiling let you see what someone hasn't said yet.
 The martial arts taught me that the strongest leadership doesn't push.
 It allows.

-That is the layer most leadership frameworks never reach.
-They work on behavior.
-The work I do happens one level below behavior, where behavior is actually generated.
+That is the wiring most leadership frameworks never reach.
+They work on theory, strategy and behavior.
+The work I do happens beneath the behavior level, in the nervous system that predicts your future long before you have a chance to decide.

 Credentials are demonstrated, never declared.
 The cold plunge before sunrise.
 The training mat.
 The water.
 The travel that keeps the lens wide.
 The way you live is the only honest argument you ever make.

 If any of this resonated, there is one next step.
 It takes about ten minutes.
-You will leave with a clearer read on where your leadership is aligned and where it isn't.
+You will leave with a clearer read on where you, your leadership and or partnership is aligned and where it isn't.

 The future favors the aligned.